arduino/aws-s3-integration/README.md

 This project provides a way to extract time series samples from Arduino cloud, publishing to a S3 destination bucket.
 Data are extracted at the given resolution via a scheduled Lambda function.
 Then samples are stored in CSV files and saved to S3.
+By default, data extraction is performed every hour, extracting samples aggregated at 5min resolution.
+Non numeric values like strings are sampled at the given resolution.

 ## Architecture